NomicFoundation/hardhat/docs/guides/create-task.md

 Let’s go through the process of creating one to interact with a smart contract.

-Tasks in Hardhat are asynchronous JavaScript functions that get access to the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md), through which you get access to the configuration, parameters, programmatic access to other tasks and any objects plugins may have injected.
+Tasks in Hardhat are asynchronous JavaScript functions that get access to the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md), through which you get access to the configuration, parameters, programmatic access to other tasks and any plugin objects may have injected.

 For our example we will use Web3.js to interact with our contracts, so we will install the [Web3.js plugin](https://github.com/nomiclabs/hardhat/tree/master/packages/hardhat-web3), which injects a Web3.js instance into the Hardhat environment: